-Our common cause is to fight against sex trafficking around the world.
-We will not accept the status quo.
-We will not accept evils that we do not agree with.
+WHY?
+Because we will not accept the status quo.
+We will not accept evil.
 We will not close our eyes and pretend it doesn’t exist or affect us.
-Sex trafficking is not just a third world problem - it is in our backyards.
+Human trafficking is NOT OK and we believe everyone can make a difference.

-The red seeds featured on all 3Strands bracelets can be discovered if one looks into the pods, which grow on Sandalwood trees, native to Cambodia.
+The initial bracelet line originating in Cambodia had a red seed featured on all 3Strands bracelets.
+The red seed is significant to our cause and can be discovered if one looks into the seed pods, which grow on Sandalwood trees, native to Cambodia.
 The colorless pods eventually dry up and fall to the ground and are forgotten, stepped over like trash as they blow away in the wind.
 To Don Brewster, the founder of AIM, these pods are representative of how the Cambodian culture sees a child coming out of a brothel – as trash.
-But inside these dried up pods are beautiful, glossy, scarlet seeds that in their natural beauty, created by God, represents the beauty in each of the girls who have been freed, loved and empowered with a hope for the future.
-As each 3Strands bracelet is made by hand, with love, the girls incorporate the red Sandlewood seed in the design reminding them of their beauty within as they proudly sign their name to each bracelet.
+But inside these dried up pods are beautiful, glossy, scarlet seeds that in their natural beauty, represents the beauty in each of the girls who have been freed, loved and empowered with a hope for the future.
+So it began in Cambodia, a vision of one red seed or representative red bead in every product that 3Strands offers reminding them and us of their beauty within.

 Frequently Asked Questions - FAQs